vas2000-emu/reality-check/README.md

 # `reAlity|check`
 This will only work assuming you have python installed on your computer.
 (These are instructions for a Windows computer)
 To use the web application, you will be required to run a few commands to install the necessary packages in your terminal, as well as downloading the `app.py` and `cnn_weights.pth` files.
-To install the necessary packages, you simply need to copy and paste the text from requirements.txt to your terminal, which can be either `Powershell` or `Command Prompt`.
+To install the necessary packages, you simply need to copy and paste the text from `requirements.txt`, excluding the first line, to your terminal, which can be either `Powershell` or `Command Prompt`.
 After installing the necessary packages and downloading the aforementioned files, you will need to move those downloaded files to your `C:\Users\<your-username-here>` directory for ease of use.
 Now, open a new terminal session, which will open to the aforementioned directory, and run:
 ##    `python app.py`